smaikkeli/audiovisu/README.md

 <iframe src = "./oscillations/waterdrops/index.html" width = "505px" height = "505px"></iframe>

-Watedrops depicts a drizzly sea, where each drop of water spreads a wave on sea.
+Watedrops depicts a drizzly sea, where each drop of water spreads a wave on the sea surface.
 There are multiple levels of trigonometry here, starting from the waving grid, to combined waves by each of the waterdrops.
 The grid is tilted and scaled to create perspective, as if a human was watching it.
-Each drop is their own object, with assigned class.
+Each drop is their own class object.
 The drops wall randomly, but not too frequently to crash my computer.
-This work serves as my final work for the course, and presents most of the previously learned skills.
+This sketch serves as my final work for the course, and presents most of the previously learned skills.
 Unlike the previous sketches, this idea was not inspired by some other work, but full OC.
 Below is the code for waterdrop class.

 ```javascript
 class WaterDrop {